 Instead, she notes, substance use disorder is a chronic brain condition with effective medical interventions, such as diabetes or hypertension.
 “Once I realigned my mental model, I had more clarity about how to deliver good patient encounters and effective treatments,” she says.

-In addition, Dr. Trotzky-Sirr concedes that many health care practitioners think everything has to be perfect before initiating treatment for substance use disorder, including having a social worker and a community health worker lined up, and a patient who says they are ready to enter long-term recovery.
+In addition, Dr. Trotzky-Sirr concedes that many health care practitioners think everything has to be perfect before initiating treatment for a substance use disorder, including having a social worker and a community health worker lined up, and a patient who says they are ready to enter long-term recovery.
 “Once we recognized that was our internal bias, we were able to align our mental models with actual science, which indicates to start treatment no matter what, no matter when, even if your patient is not quite ready,” she remarks.

 While it is preferable to continue buprenorphine treatment without interruption, the fact sheet explains, exposure to treatment with buprenorphine “provides a period of symptom relief, immediate overdose protection, and familiarization with the positive effects of the medication.
 The benefits occur even with patients who are unable to continue treatment while incarcerated.”
 Unlike a dose of antibiotics for an infection, buprenorphine can be stopped and restarted without promoting treatment resistance, Dr. Trotzky-Sirr explains.